 What Is An APA?

 APA is an acronym for Amateur Press Alliance, a collection of self-published “fanzines” that are dedicated to a common theme.
-The primary focus of the Northstar & ATDNSIN APA is on sharing our mutual love of comic books and comics-related entertainment, as well as other topics of interest to lesbian, gay, bi, & transgendered people.
+The primary focus of our APA is on sharing our mutual love of comic books and comics-related entertainment, as well as other topics of interest to lesbian, gay, bi, & transgendered people.
 Ultimately, it’s an opportunity to connect with like-minded readers in a friendly, supportive, and creative environment.

 What the Heck Is ATDNSIN?

 The acronym is pronounced “Attitude n’ Sin” and you will often see it spelled out that way for clarity.
-The name ATDNSIN is derived from a quote by Lord Alfred Douglas, a contemporary and lover of the playwright, Oscar Wilde, in which he called homosexuality “the love that dares not speak its name”.
+The name is derived from a quote by Lord Alfred Douglas—a contemporary and lover of the playwright Oscar Wilde—in which he called homosexuality “the love that dares not speak its name.”
 Now it does proudly, thus the “APA That Dares Now Speak Its Name.”

 When Is The APA Published?